Not keen on sticking cabbage leaves in your bra? Read our top tips on to preventing engorged breast whilst you’re breastfeeding.

 5. Prepare with Gel Pads

 Breast gel pads are those specially designed plastic pockets with the squishy gel formula inside.
 Use as a cool pack when your breast are engorged to take off the ‘stinging’ sensation.
 As a heat pack it stimulates the milk flow before a feed or expressing.
-Mama Milk love products which are dual purpose but we think it can probably be used beyond maternity use just as you would use a normal gel pack for bumps, bruises and general aches and pains.
+Mama Union love products which are dual purpose but we think it can probably be used beyond maternity use just as you would use a normal gel pack for bumps, bruises and general aches and pains.